MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 ---
-title: "Creating a Points of Sale Feed"
+title: "Creating a Landing pages feed (formerly Points of sale (POS) feed)"
-description: Shows how to create a points of sale feed file that contains a list of booking sites. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Shows how to create a Landing pages feed file that contains a list of booking sites. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
 ---

-# Create a Points of Sale Feed
+# Create a Landing pages feed (formerly Points of Sale (POS) feed)

 > [!NOTE]
 > This beta release of Hotel Price Ads is available to select participants only.
 For information about participating in the beta release program, please contact your account manager or [enroll here](https://go.microsoft.com/fwlink/?linkid=2201950).

-To provide Bing your points of sale data, create an XML document that contains a point of sale (POS) for each booking site you support.
+To provide Bing your Landing pages data, create an XML document that contains a point of sale (POS) for each booking site you support.
 A POS describes the POS's display name, URL, and criteria for matching the user to a POS.

 The document must use UTF-8 encoding and must conform to the [PointsOfSale XSD](https://bhacstatic.blob.core.windows.net/schemas/point_of_sale.xsd).

 > [!NOTE]
 > Bing does not support all XSD elements.
 Bing ignores any element or attribute in the document that it does not support.
-The [Points of Sale Reference](../pos-feed/reference.md) includes only those elements and attributes that Bing supports.
+The [Landing pages reference](../pos-feed/reference.md) includes only those elements and attributes that Bing supports.

 > [!NOTE]
 > The document must specify the elements in the order defined in the PointsOfSale XSD (or as shown in the reference).

 ## The top-level element in your feed

-The points of sale feed contains a single, top-level [PointsOfSale](../pos-feed/reference.md#pointsofsale) element.
+The Landing pages feed contains a single, top-level [PointsOfSale](../pos-feed/reference.md#pointsofsale) element.
 The `PointsOfSale` element requires a [PointOfSale](../pos-feed/reference.md#pointofsaletype) child element for each site that users can use to book a room.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>